 Every state has a land grant university.
 And they usually have a cooperative extension and/or a Master Gardener program.
 Many of these have demonstration gardens.
 These are great places to visit to find native plants and commercially available plants that will work great in your area.
 The goal of the Master Gardener Program is education so you should be able to find lots of good info at their office.
 And they may have workshops as well.

-The photo below is of part of the Demo Garden at the cooperative extension where I spent 10 years working as a Master Gardener.
+The photo below is part of the Demo Garden at the cooperative extension where I spent 10 years working as a Master Gardener.
+This particular section highlighted plants that were native to our area.

 4. Get Together with Your Fellow Gardeners